connorjmccabe/modglm/readme.md

 The following are instructions for using the functions provided by our `modglm` code.
 We strongly encourage that users first read our accompanying manuscript before using this code.
 This manuscript is currently under review, though is available presently as a preprinted version on PsyArxiv:

-LINK
+(Omitted for review purposes)

 This code is largely adapted from the `intEff` function `DAMisc` package for logit and probit models (Armstrong & Armstrong, 2020), which itself was an adaptation of the `inteff` command in Stata (Norton, Wang, & Ai, 2004).
 Citations for each of these excellent resouces are as follows:

 Armstrong, D., & Armstrong, M. D. (2020).
 Package `DAMisc`.
 URL: ftp://cygwin.uib.no/pub/cran/web/packages/DAMisc/DAMisc.pdf

 Norton, E. C., Wang, H., & Ai, C. (2004).
 Computing interaction effects and standard errors in logit and probit models.
 The Stata Journal, 4(2), 154-167.
 URL: https://journals.sagepub.com/doi/abs/10.1177/1536867X0400400206

 However, we note key differences between our code and those provided by the above resources.
-First, modglm provides functionality for computing interaction effects in Poisson and negative binomial models in addition to logit models, and can accomodate models involving generalized estimating equations (GEE).
-Second, we provide additional functionality that accomodates Implication 1 of our manuscript that allows users to more flexibly estimate interaction effects conditioned on user-specified hypothetical scenarios; creates a plot that summarizes point estimates of the interaction effect in the observed data; and provides output that may be relevant in summarizing the results (e.g., the proportion of significant effects in the sample).
+First, `modglm` provides functionality for computing interaction effects in Poisson and negative binomial models in addition to logit models, and can accomodate models involving generalized estimating equations (GEE).
+Second, we provide additional functionality that accomodates Implication 1 of our manuscript.
+This includes 1.) allowing users to more flexibly estimate interaction effects conditioned on user-specified hypothetical scenarios; 2.) creating a plot that summarizes point estimates of the interaction effect in the observed data; and 3.) providing additional output that may be relevant in summarizing the results (e.g., the proportion of significant effects in the sample).
 Third, interaction effects can be estimated without the inclusion of a product term in these models to accomodate Implication 2 of our manuscript (i.e. that product terms are not required to estimate interaction in GLMs).

-## Using modglm: Example
+## Using `modglm`: Example

-#Setup
+###Setup

 The following instructions are based upon the simulated Poisson example presented in Equation 17 of our manuscript.
 Code for generating this data are as follows:

 ```